Skip to main content

 EventWhat happens

-First turnCheckpoint created. build_initial_state() provides defaults.
+First turnCheckpoint created. build_initial_state() provides defaults; opencouch_active_sessions row registers the active session.

 Subsequent turnsCheckpointer restores accumulated state.
 Only the new user turn is emitted.
+The session row's last_active_at updates.

 IncognitoAll four backends in-memory.
 Nothing touches disk.
 Crisis log + feedback still record (ephemeral).
+The active-session table is skipped.

 The --user-id flag